trivial-space/painter/readme.md

 # trivial space painter

 A library that enables to declaratively define and change WebGL scenes.
-Optimized for live reload and post processing.
+Optimized for live coding and post processing.

 Developed and build for usage with TypeScript.